-Another option is active meditation where you might do something that you get away from everything that you’re doing and you find a way to clear your head.
+Another option is active meditation where you might do something that you get away from everything that you’re doing and find a way to clear your head.

 I was going walking for an hour and a half or two hours every single day.
 And in that time, I was listening to a podcast or an audiobook.
-Something that was fun, something that was going to lighten my mood and something that’s going to take my thoughts away from work and home life and, all that stress and responsibility.
+Something that was fun, something that was going to lighten my mood and something that was going to take my thoughts away from work and home life and, all that stress and responsibility.